ddnexus/pagy/docs/toolbox/initializer.md

 !!!warning

-Prefer to pass the options as down the chain as possible, for explicit readability and easier maintenance.
+- Pass the options as down the chain as possible, for explicit readability and maintenance.
+- Pass them up the chain, when you truly need them broadly applied.
 !!!

 ### Initializer file